hamidthri/hamidthri.github.io/_news/announcement_4.md

 inline: true
 related_posts: false
 ---
-I started an internship as a computer vision engineer at Schwarz IT KG.
-I'm working in computer vision projects including object and anomaly detection on quality control in production line.
+I started a Computer Vision Internship at Schwarz IT KG, where I design object- and anomaly-detection pipelines that safeguard inline quality control on the production line.